 I would like to apply, but I don’t yet know any German at all.
 What does this mean for me?

-With the exception of some Master’s programmes in English, all applicants to Goethe University must already have knowledge of German to a level of at least B1 (basic level) when they apply.
-Therefore, you must learn German (in Germany or abroad) and acquire the "Zertifikat Deutsch" (Certificate of German) or a different language certificate.
+With the exception of some Master’s programmes in English, all applicants to Goethe University must already have knowledge of German to a level of DSH-2 when they apply.
+Therefore, you must learn German (in Germany or abroad) and acquire one of the accepted language certificates (see above).